1st Place NPPA Best of Photojournalism Magazine Picture Story

 Suffering from a broken nose and bruised ribs Natasha whimpers in pain from the beatings she received from her pimp's men.
 Ruslana believes her beatings were a warning to other prostitutes to stay in line.
 Several days later the children watched helplessly as Natasha was dragged away by six men.
 Her boyfriend has not seen or heard from her since.

-A year after this series was concluded and published internationally, Shira Pinson, a documentary cinematographer caught up with the remaining children who were still alive and documented their plight in her film, 'Flowers Don't Grow Here' (2005).
+A year after this series was concluded and published internationally, documentary cinematographer Shira Pinson revisited the surviving children, documenting their ongoing struggles in her 2005 film, Flowers Don't Grow Here.